 The white-headed female and black-headed male paradise shelduck (Tadorna variegata) make a striking pair.
 They generally mate for life, feeding and flying together.
 Their alternating calls form a haunting two-tone cry – the male a deep ‘honk’, the female a higher ‘heek’.
 The bird is also nicknamed parrie, short for paradise.

-Large numbers of Paradise Ducks gather on Grovetown Lagoon between December and February when they undertake there annual moult.
+Large numbers of Paradise Ducks gather on Grovetown Lagoon between December and February when they undertake their annual moult.

 Shelducks are endemic (found only in New Zealand) they are partially protected, with regulated hunting permitted.